 FCC ~ United States Federal Communications Commission

 FCC Guidelines ~ Telecommunications Industry limits for EMF radiation exposure.
 The guidelines in the USA and most of Western Europe are the highest in the world, and therefore the least protective.
-There are hundreds, if not thousands, of studies showing biological harm at dose-exposure levels far below the FCC guidelines.
-The guidelines were arrived at by dismissing any effects of EMF radiation other than thermal heating, and are presented in terms of thermal heating.
+There are thousands of studies showing biological harm at dose-exposure levels far below the FCC guidelines.
+The guidelines were arrived at by dismissing any effects of EMF microwave radiation other than thermal heating, and are presented in terms of thermal heating.
 Claims that the FCC guidelines represent safety limits are false, and it has been proven that such claims are based on fraudulent science.
 Click here for a chart comparing guidelines of various countries to dose-exposure levels proven through peer-reviewed studies to result in biological damage.

-fiber-optic cables ~ an assembly similar to an electrical cable, but containing one or more optical fibers that are used to carry light.
+fiber-optic cables ~ an assembly similar to an electrical cable, but containing one or more glass optical fibers that are used to carry light.
 The optical fiber elements are typically individually coated with plastic layers and contained in a protective tube suitable for the environment where the cable will be deployed.
 Different types of cable are used for different applications, for example, long distance telecommunication, or providing a high-speed data connection between different parts of a building.

 FTTH ~ Fiber to the Home

-HAARP ~ High Frequency Active Auroral Research Program (HAARP) was initiated as an ionospheric research program jointly funded by the U.S. Air Force, the U.S. Navy, the University of Alaska Fairbanks, and the Defense Advanced Research Projects Agency (DARPA).
+HAARP ~ High-frequency Active Auroral Research Program (HAARP) was initiated as an ionospheric research program jointly funded by the U.S. Air Force, the U.S. Navy, the University of Alaska Fairbanks, and the Defense Advanced Research Projects Agency (DARPA).
 It was designed and built by BAE Advanced Technologies (BAEAT).
 Its original purpose was to analyze the ionosphere and investigate the potential for developing ionospheric enhancement technology for radio communications and surveillance.
 As a university-owned facility, HAARP is a high-power, high-frequency transmitter used for study of the ionosphere.